-Our emergency dentists understand that whether it’s the weekend or after hours, emergencies and accidents can happen at any time.
+Our emergency dentists in Greensboro, NC understand that whether it’s the weekend or after hours, emergencies and accidents can happen at any time.
 If you encounter a dental emergency outside of our regular office hours and are a current patient of ours, contact us now so we can help you relieve your pain.
-Our emergency dentists will examine your tooth and get to the root of your pain, review treatment options, and make sure you get the dental care you need.
+Our emergency dentists near me will examine your teeth to the root of your pain, review treatment options, and make sure you get the dental care you require.

 If you need urgent dental care after our regular business hours or on Saturday or Sunday and you are a patient of record, Friendly Dentistry is a 24-hour emergency dentist located in Greensboro, NC and we’re always available to help.

 Toothaches: Severe toothaches are some of the most aggravating maladies to experience.
 Sometimes you experience a dull, somewhat tolerable pain.
 Other times, the pain is so intense, you can’t focus on anything else.
 You’re having a dental emergency if the pain suddenly increases in intensity.
 This means you may have a possible tooth problem like a cavity, crack, or abscess.
 Contact our emergency dentist near you to make an appointment as soon as possible.

 Dental Pain: If touch, temperature, or chewing causes you severe dental pain, it’s very likely that your toothache is getting worse, and it’s time to see an emergency dentist.
 Next time you’re in pain, and you’re asking yourself, ”What to do if I have a toothache?”, pick up the phone and call immediately.